 Don’t be the next big thing, be the first you

 As a business owner, you have a blank canvas that most people will never have.
 While other people need to fit in with a firm’s culture and values, you get to define your own.
 You get to say who you are, what you love and what matters, and you get to say it in person, on your website, your social media and everywhere else.

 So say it.
 Don’t imitate the rest of the industry or build a brand by the book.
 Branding is about building perceptions, but it’s also your opportunity to communicate purpose and passion.
 It’s not about trickery, it’s about empathy.
 Everyone has a problem and being the right business to solve it depends on connecting with what they’re going through and showing them you’re the way forward.

 I love my job, it’s true.
 But it’s not because I’m lucky to have landed in it, or that I’ve grown to love it in spite of myself.
 I set out to build a brand that represented the things I hold dear, and as it expanded, together we’ve built a brand that knows and communicates its values.
 The more I connect with being authentic, genuine and unique, the more I love what I do.

-Monday mornings aren’t an ordeal, they’re an opportunity, because I’m passionate about what we’re saying and how we’re transforming brands and therefore people’s lives every day.
+Monday mornings aren’t an ordeal, they’re an opportunity, because I’m passionate about what we’re saying and how we’re transforming brands and therefore the client’s lives that they work with every day.
 We’d love to help you feel that too.
-Join us for our workshop in 2020 and explore what makes you and your brand unique.
+Now is the time to explore what makes you and your brand unique.